COVID-19: 1,300+ area students quarantined after contact with virus

-In the first month of school, more than 1,300 students have self-quarantined and transitioned to virtual learning on the Treasure Coast and in Okeechobee County after contact with someone who tested positive for COVID-19, according to numbers reviewed by Contact 5.
+In the first month of school, more than 1,300 students have self-quarantined and transitioned to virtual learning on the Treasure Coast and in Okeechobee County after contact with someone who tested positive for COVID-19, according to numbers reviewed by FOX 29.

 In total, around one in 20 students at the middle school have switched to remote learning because they came in contact with someone who tested positive for the coronavirus.